 How can you qualify?
 First and foremost, a portion of your activities must meet the following four-part test:

 - Technological in nature: Activities must be based on sciences including physics, biology, engineering, and computer science.

 - Permitted purpose: Activities must improve the functionality, performance, reliability or quality of a new or existing business component, like a product, process or formula.

-- Eliminate uncertainty: Activities must be undertaken to discover information intended to eliminate uncertainty concerning the development or improvement of a business component.
+- Eliminate uncertainty: Activities must be undertaken to discover information intended to eliminate uncertainty concerning the design, methodology, or capability of developing the intended business component.